walkercraig/walkercraig/_posts/2021/2021-01-21-is-jb-pritzker-unfit.md

 title: Is J.B.
 Pritzker Unfit to Lead the State of Illinois?
 ---

 It was time for Craig to review Illinois Governor J.B.
-Pritzker's performance over the last year, most notably on his handling of COVID-19 and his lockdown policies.
+Pritzker's performance over the last year, most notably his handling of COVID-19 lockdown policies.

 ---